Fyusion/LLFF/README.md

 - __`PyramidCU::GenerateFeatureList: an illegal memory access was encountered`__:
 Some machine configurations might run into problems running the script `imgs2poses.py`.
 A solution to that would be to set the environment variable `CUDA_VISIBLE_DEVICES`.
+If the issue persists, try uncommenting [this line](https://github.com/Fyusion/LLFF/blob/master/llff/poses/colmap_wrapper.py#L33) to stop COLMAP from using the GPU to extract image features.
 - __Black screen__:
-In the latest versions of MacOS, OpenGL initializes a context with a black screen until one drag or resize the window.
+In the latest versions of MacOS, OpenGL initializes a context with a black screen until the window is dragged or resized.
 If you run into this probblem, please drag the window to another position.

 ## Citation